sohkamyung/sohkamyung.github.io/reviews/fiction/2023/20231212-BigBookCyberpunk.md

 - “Somatosensory Cortex Dog Mess You Up Big Time, You Sick Sack of S**T” (2021) by Minister Faust: a rather hilarious story of a man who make his riches off the misery of other people, until one day, he learns to have empathy with an unusual connection with a stray dog he knocks down one day.
 - “The Life Cycle of a Cyber Bar” (2021) by Arthur Liu, translation by Nathan Faries: what starts out as a typical tale at a bar (people enter a bar, a transaction is conducted, another guy butts in, firefight ensues) turns into something else altogether when it turns out the bar is alive, and may have a use for its patrons.

-## Culture: what cyberpunk has to say about our relationship with the culture we are surrounded with.
+**Culture**: what cyberpunk has to say about our relationship with the culture we are surrounded with.

 - “Coming Attraction” (1950) by Fritz Leiber: in an America scarred by a nuclear exchange with Russia and the women go around masked, a British man saves a woman.
 When they later meet up at her request, the man learns her reason for masking and of the changed relationship between man and women in America due to the culture of people hiding behind their masks.
 - “With the Original Cast” (1982) by Nancy Kress: an interesting tale of a time when technology can reach the past lives buried in the brains of people.
 In this case, a young actress who has memories of being Joan of Arc.
 Now, she is cast into a play based on her 'original' words, while an ageing actress looks on, knowing the difference between acting and the reality of a character.